insharahn/TravelEase/README.md

 # TravelEase
 Database Systems final project files.
+Incomplete README.

 ## Traveler
-for u guys, here's what ive done so far

 ### sign up form & login
 - enter all info AND inserts in table so be careful